SirSgtCire/Story-Engine/README.md

 6. Global Story (what the author is trying to say)
 - We call these questions the "Five Building Block Questions," denoted as FBBQ.

-- We have created the following sentence templates:
+We have created the following sentence templates:
 1. Inciting Incident = Subject (Player) + Upright Verb + Upright Direct Object (Noun)
 2. Complication = Subject (Player) + Reversed Verb + Reversed Direct Object (Noun)
 3. Crisis = Question Word (D6, What, Where, Why, Who, When, How) + Auxiliary Verb (D7, Be, Do, Can, May, Have, Will, Should) + Subject (Player) + Reversed Verb + ?
 4. Climax = Subject (Player) + Upright Verb + Upright Direct Object (Noun)
 5. Resolution = Subject (Player) + Upright Verb + Upright Direct Object (Noun) + Conjunctive (D8, For, And, But, Or, Yet, So, However, Therefore) + Subject (Player) + Reversed Verb + Reversed Direct Object (Noun)

-- To summarize everything we have discussed:
+To summarize everything we have discussed:
-- -> We can now relate the card interpretations directly to the narrative building blocks using noun extrapolation.
+- We can now relate the card interpretations directly to the narrative building blocks using noun extrapolation.
-- -> This is the connection we implement in our algorithm to have a game of French Tarot generate us a narrative.
+- This is the connection we implement in our algorithm to have a game of French Tarot generate us a narrative.

 ## "Arcanum" Algorithm
 ### Definitions
 - Tarot is a 3 - 5 player game, which corresponds to our 3 - 5 card spreads of Tarot cards
 - Each player in a game of Tarot corresponds to a defined Character in our story
 - Each card played by a player represents "a Scene driven by that player"
-- Each Scene answers the "Five Building Block Questions"
+- Each Scene answers the FBBQ
 - Each Round of Tarot represents a Sequence of 3 - 5 player Scenes, which we call a Chapter
 - Each Chapter answers the FBBQ
 - The number of Chapters a story has is based on the number of players in a game of Tarot: